 In many ways, emotional intelligence is difficult to define, especially with the present emphasis on mental strength.
 While the two are interrelated, working on emotional intelligence as a separate exercise can be beneficial.

 There are five proven methods for boosting emotional intelligence

 The primary way to improve emotional intelligence is to learn how to handle oneself in social situations.
 Some people dislike social situations, although they are typically the most effective method to succeed.
 Consider public speaking or debate if you really want to boost your emotional intelligence.
 These aren’t just mental exercises; they’ll also demand emotional skills to be successful.

 2 – Express Yourself

-While many people are focused on acquiring material possessions, studies have shown that giving away things and taking on volunteer work actually leads to increased meaning and happiness in life.
-Seeing how other people live in substandard conditions is an excellent way to increase emotional intelligence.
-It will increase your empathy and compassion.
+While many people are focused on accumulating material goods, research have shown that giving things away and volunteering can actually boost life meaning and pleasure.
+Observing how other people cope with adversity is a great method to improve emotional intelligence.
+It will make you more empathic and kind.

 5 – Evaluation

 The majority of people exist in their own personal bubbles.
 The authoritarian manager, for example, may have no notion how he or she is perceived by others.
 To develop your emotional intelligence, you can evaluate how you make people feel.
 Journaling your daily experiences and quiet reflection are two other ways to evaluate your emotional intelligence.
 Always keep in mind that your connection with yourself will reflect your relationship with others.